jjojan/Twitter/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+My biggest challenges were doing all the stretch and goals and implenting the infinite scrolling and refresh.

 ## Open-source libraries used